Sitecore/Sitecore.Demo.Platform/README.md

 All installation instructions assume using PowerShell 5.1 in administrative mode.

 ### 1 Clone this repository
-Clone the Sitecore.Habitat repository locally - defaults are configured for **C:\Projects\Sitecore.HabitatHome**.

 #### Setting Git for Long Paths